Signal Conditioning Demystified | Voler Systems

 Conducted – on wires

 Radiated noise travels through the air as radio waves.
-In order to couple into a circuit or pass through an enclosure efficiently, the dimensions of the circuit or the hole in the enclosure must be close to the wavelength of the noise or much larger.
+To couple into a circuit or pass through an enclosure efficiently, the dimensions of the circuit or the hole in the enclosure must be close to one quarter of the wavelength of the noise.
 Here are wavelengths for various frequencies (in a vacuum):

 1 KHz – 190 miles